Bridging the Knowledge Gap on Digital Clinical Measures: A Technology Partner’s Perspective on ‘The Playbook’

 Figure 3 - Converting from the analog world to the digital world is an important step that occurs within the context of the sensor or the technology ecosystem and cannot be overlooked.

 Here at ActiGraph, we are big proponents of unadulterated raw sensor data.
 Like the DNA of a living organism, raw sensor data can be considered an asset that lives on beyond its original intent.
 This gives us and our clients the ability to take a retrospective look at what we may have missed “back then” and also provides a layer of safety should our algorithms (which are usually performed in the “digital world”) have issues that call into question our outcomes.

 As we move forward with DiME, our goal is to encourage and facilitate adoption of The Playbook within the clinical research community and beyond.
-There is so much rich information, and the upside is tremendous.
-We at ActiGraph believe in the power of sensor data to transform the landscape of clinical studies and provide new and exciting insights into patient behaviors that we’ve not yet seen.
+There is so much rich information that can be captured using digital health technology, and the upside is tremendous.
+At ActiGraph, we believe in the power of sensor data to transform the landscape of clinical studies and provide new and exciting insights into patient behaviors.
 And who knows, maybe the next gold standard measurement is out there waiting to be found.